-Whilst I don’t usually promote the subject of “writing for search engines”, if you really want to write cornerstone content that gets found on Google, you’ve got to do a little keyword research.
+Whilst I don’t usually promote the topic of “writing for search engines”, as you may know, if you really want to write cornerstone content that gets found on Google, however, you’ve got to do a little keyword research.

-Your keyword research should take into consideration what your audience is looking for from your blog, as a solution to what ever problems they might be experiencing.
+Your keyword research should take into consideration what your audience is looking for from your blog, as a solution to whatever problem they might be experiencing.

-Use Google Analytics, Google WebMaster Tools and keyword research tools to help you identify and determine which keywords or phrases are going to be relevant to your cornerstone content.
+Use Google Analytics, Google WebMaster Tools and a keyword research tool like Long Tail Pro to help you identify and determine which keywords or phrases are going to be relevant to your cornerstone content.

 There’s a great comprehensive guide on CopyBlogger that teaches you how to do keyword research properly if you’re interested in reading it.